TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 command - "aws configure --profile profileName" - "export AWS_DEFAULT_PROFILE=profileName"

 ## IAM - Role
 A role is an IAM identity that you can create in your account that has specific permissions.
+An IAM role has some similarities to an IAM user.